paul-norman/go-template-manager/README.md

 `templateManager` generally just simplifies the usage of the `text/templates` package.
 A basic usage guide to these [Go Templates](https://pkg.go.dev/text/template) is provided [here](BASICS.md).

-### Extends keyword
+### `extends` keyword

-`templateManager` adds support for an `extends` tag to automate bundling.
-It allows entry files to specify which layout that they "extend" directly in the template without manually specifying all bundle files in Go (or manually including files via the built-in `template` function):
+`templateManager` adds support for an `extends` keyword to automate bundling.
+It allows entry files to specify which layout that they "extend" directly in the template without manually specifying all bundle files in Go *(nor manually including files via the built-in `template` function)*:

 ```go
 {{ extends "layouts/main.html" }}